csfeeser/Python/challenges/DICTIONARIES- tuesday.md

 0. Save a user's input to the variable `char_name` from the following question:

         Which character do you want to know about?
-(Wolverine, Harry Potter, Captain America)
+(Starlord, Mystique, She-Hulk)

 0. Save a user's input to the variable `char_stat` from the following question: